EFanZh/efanzh.github.io/_posts/2017-08-06-essentials-of-programming-languages-exercises.md

 ```

 > Exercise 1.33 [★★] Write a procedure `mark-leaves-with-red-depth` that takes a bintree (definition 1.1.7), and
-> produces a bintree of the same shape as the original, except that in the new tree, each leaf contains the integer of
+> produces a bintree of the same shape as the original, except that in the new tree, each leaf contains the number of
 > nodes between it and the root that contain the symbol `red`.
 For example, the expression
 >
 > ```scheme